Frozen Creamsicle Pie

 Your swimsuit is not going to thank you, but it’s worth every single calorie.

-This frozen creamsicle pie is a little rich, but not but not overly rich.
+This frozen creamsicle pie is a little rich, but not overly rich.
 It’s sweet, but not too sweet.
 And it’s a perfect combination of tangy orange and sweet creamy vanilla.

 Serve and watch it disappear.